Shelby Adams (1937 - 2020) - Obituary

-Preceded in death by one brother, Herbert E. McKenzie, one sister, Erma Hall.
+Preceded in death by one brother, Herbert E. McKenzie, one sister, Erma Hall and brother in law, Gene Seibert.

 Surviving are two sons, Jerry (Bridget) Adams of Wheelersburg, Ohio, Michael (Rita) Adams of Sciotoville, Ohio, three sisters, Eunice (Darrell) Stephenson of South Portsmouth, Kentucky, Mary (Earl) Cremeans of Jackson, Ohio and Ailene Seibert of South Shore, Kentucky, brother in law, George Hall of South Shore, Kentucky and sister in law, Lafanna McKenzie of Lloyd, Kentucky, two grandchildren, Shane Adams and Jessie (Isiah) Pitts.